ThemezerNX/LayoutDocs/docs/guide/layouts/usd-sections.md

 #### **`C_W`**

-A color controller for the BackgroundColor (Switch Layout Editor)/White Color (Switch Toolbox) of a material.
+A dynamic color controller that overwrites the BackgroundColor (Switch Layout Editor)/White Color (Switch Toolbox) of a material.
 A property that is used to give elements certain colors.
 These colors are dynamic and can change based on the system theme.
 Used almost everywhere (all menus have to support dark and light theme).